 The Local Food Craze – Is it really worth it?

-- Local food is fresher, with a higher nutritional value plus it’s more flavourful!
+Local food is fresher, with a higher nutritional value plus it’s more flavourful!
 Many post-harvest factors–such as handling, temperature changes and storage conditions–can affect the nutritional quality of fruits and vegetables; for example, the vitamin C content in produce can be decreased if the food item is exposed to high temperatures or becomes bruised.
 Fruits and vegetables can lose their nutrients quickly, so how long ago they were picked and how far they travelled is important.

-- Studies have shown that, by changing shopping environments from supermarkets to farmers markets, consumers drastically increase their intake of fruits and vegetables, while also consuming a wider variety of produce.
+Local foods create relationships between the producers, consumers and land, bringing communities together.
+In addition, studies have shown that, by changing shopping environments from supermarkets to farmers markets, consumers drastically increase their intake of fruits and vegetables, while also consuming a wider variety of produce.
 Variety ensures a diet filled with all the vitamins and minerals needed.

-- Purchasing locally minimizes greenhouse gas emissions from reduced food transportation.
+Purchasing locally minimizes greenhouse gas emissions from reduced food transportation.
 The definition of a sustainable diet is one that is protecting and respectful of biodiversity and ecosystems.

-- Eating local foods supports local agriculture, businesses, and jobs, so more money stays within the community.
+Eating local foods supports local agriculture, businesses, and jobs, so more money stays within the community.

-So what about price?
+So what about the price?
 In many cases, locally produced items from grocery stores and farmer’s markets are lower in cost than imported products.
 Buy fruits and vegetables in bulk when they are in the peak of their season.
 Freezing them will make them last longer.

 We know eating whole foods is healthy, but supermarkets are filled with processed temptations.
 It is easier to stick to whole foods by shopping at a farmer’s market instead.
 Try making these cauliflower puffs, and other recipes that only use only whole foods that can be found at farmer’s markets.